tracyreuter/tracyreuter/README.md

-### I'm a Data Scientist with 10+ years experience in behavioral science, healthcare, and psycholinguistics.
+### I'm a Data Scientist with 10+ years' experience in behavioral science, healthcare, and psycholinguistics.

 Currently I'm seeking a project-focused team where I can leverage my skills in research design, predictive modeling, programming, and data visualization to support customers' health and wellbeing.